 A new officer or employee of the Legislative Branch must file an FD Statement within 30 days of assuming the new position if the individual is hired at a compensation rate which is at or above the "senior staff" rate, as defined on page 2.
+The Clerk of the House will notify new employees of the filing deadline.

-Exclusions from the Filing Obligation: The requirement to file a new employee Statement does not apply to individuals who move from one position to another within a House office or receive a pay increase in their current position.
+Exclusions from the Filing Obligation: The requirement to file a new employee Statement does not apply to individuals who move from one position to another within a House office or who receive a pay increase in their current position.
 Thus, a House employee who receives a promotion or raise that lifts that individual to the senior staff rate need not file an FD Statement within 30 days of the increase.

 The requirement to file an FD Statement also does not apply to an individual who left a federal government position that required the filing of a public FD Statement within 30 days prior to assuming a House position.
-Individuals who need not file for this reason must notify the Clerk by submitting a New Employee FD Filing Exemption Form or through the electronic filing system in response to any request that a report be submitted.
+Individuals who need not file for this reason must notify the Clerk, by submitting a New Employee FD Filing Exemption Form (Appendix F) or through the online filing system, in response to any request that a report be submitted.